 1898 – 1901 Students of Medicine in Chicago.
 Francis F. Tucker attended Rush Medical College and worked as Assistant in Chemistry as well.
 Emma B. Tucker had a scholarship in Chemistry and tutored as well at Women’s Medical College at Northwestern University.
 Both completed their medical course in three years due to advanced credits in chemistry, and scholastic ability, while earning their way through school.

 Both joined Student Volunteer Movement for Foreign Missions.
 They were active in “Y” work both at the University of Nebraska and Medical Colleges.

-1902 Commissioned by the American Board of Commissioners for Foreign Missions, and sailed for China.
+1902 Commissioned by the American Board of Commissioners for Foreign Missions, they sailed for China.
 He was appointed to American Board Hospital at Pang Chuang [Chang-chia-kuan-chuang ?], N.W.
 Shantung [Shandong] Province, China.
 This was the only foreign mission or business plant not destroyed wholly or in part in the extreme anti-foreign Boxer Rebellion of 1900 in North China.

 [Between 1900 and 1907 Tientsin was administered by an international commission.]
-Upon their arrival at the large port city of Tientsin [Tianjin], in North China, they were met by the Reverend Arthur H. Smith, D.D., veteran China missionary, and escorted to the Mission Station of Pang Chuang.
+Upon their arrival at the large port city of Tientsin [Tianjin], in North China, they were met by the Reverend Arthur Henderson.
+Smith, D.D., veteran China missionary, and escorted to the Mission Station of Pang Chuang.
 They traveled twelve days by coolie-drawn houseboat on China’s ancient Grand Canal, and then over land 6 miles to the Mission Station which served two million people, residing in an area averaging two thousand people to the square mile.
 They were plunged into medical work immediately, performing a mastoid operation the day after their arrival.

 1902 – 1941 Medical missionary work in China with only three furloughs.